-- The amount of times that past queries have retrieved a certain set of results, and how long ago those happened, could also affect the placement of a document in search results.
+- The number of times that past queries have retrieved a certain set of results, and how long ago those happened, could also affect the placement of a document in search results.

 - A searcher’s history could be used to identify additional search results.
 For example, results in a searcher’s history not appearing in a set of results but which were retrieved by similar queries could be added to the results.
-It’s possible that these might be displayed in a different area of the screen than the initially identified search results.
+These might be displayed in a different area of the screen than the initially identified search results.

 - Additional queries might be suggested, possibly even similar queries that were previously submitted by the user.
-The similarity of these additional queries might be calculated a number of ways, such as by edit distance, stemming operations, correction of obviously misspelled words, semantic mapping, similarity of the retrieved document sets, and others.
+The similarity of these additional queries might be calculated several ways, such as by edit distance, stemming operations, correction of obviously misspelled words, semantic mapping, the similarity of the retrieved document sets, and others.

-- Queries could also be suggested from the user’s history which were submitted immediately following or preceding the query at issue, in the same query sessions or session group from that history.
+- Queries could also be suggested from the user’s history which was submitted immediately following or preceding the query at issue, in the same query sessions or session group from that history.

 - Queries could be run from different document source repositories.
 For example, if a searcher runs a web search, and they’ve done a similar search for a product review, they may be given the option of running the query in a product review repository.

-A Google patent application published in 2004 which looks at building a user profile and reranking pages based upon user information shares a number of authors with this set of patent applications – Personalization of placed content ordering in search results .
-It goes into more details on the actual creation of a profile than this latest batch of patent filings.
+A Google patent application published in 2004 which looks at building a user profile and reranking pages based upon user information shares many authors with this set of patent applications – Personalization of placed content ordering in search results .
+It goes into more detail on the actual creation of a profile than this latest batch of patent filings.

 I’ve seen a number of the processes described in these documents in action over at Google’s personalized search.
-It’s difficult to tell how much of what they describe has been incorporated into the system, but a number of features from them have.
+It’s difficult to tell how much of what they describe has been incorporated into the system, but some features from them have.

-There have been a number of patent filings from Google and other search engines that discuss different ways to rerank search results.
+There have been several patent filings from Google and other search engines that discuss different ways to rerank search results.
 Here are a handful, for example: